devNegative-asm/Fhidwfe-Language/readme.txt

 	In most cases, attempting to shadow a variable will either result in an error, or erroneously use the variable of the same name from the parent scope.
 	Only function arguments can shadow globals.

-	Assigning a value to globals meant to be used in a local context by library functions will result in those variables being clobbered when the library's functions are called, or in a parsing error.
+	Assigning a value to globals meant to be used in a local context in another function will result in those variables being clobbered when the function is called, or in a parsing error.

 	To use global variables in a safer way, give all the variables in a project a unique prefix There is an automated way of doing this, by using the "guard" keyword.
-This keyword can be inserted anywhere without affecting parsing.
+This keyword can be inserted anywhere without affecting parsing and will add a file-specific prefix to all non-function identifiers after it.

 	Adding the guard keyword will cause all further variables used in that file to have a long string prepended to them to almost entirely prevent cross-file name clashes. writing import [var_name] afterward will specifically allow access to that global variable, even if it's in another file.